 How much is the Virtual Sports industry worth?

 According to the firm Casey Research, the legal Virtual Sports betting industry will soon be worth $100 billion.
-Much of this is because there is a skyrocketing demand for betting on simulated online sports.
-This is because major league seasons have been canceled due to COVID-19.
+Much of this is because there was a skyrocketing demand for betting on simulated online sports the last years.

 What are the major Virtual Sports providers?